salasberryfin/dns-over-tls-proxy/README.md

     - The certificate received from the server is validated: hostname and expiration date.
 - The response from the DNS-over-TLS server is parsed a sent back to the client through the original connection.

-The process is transparent to the client, who doesn't need to be aware of the proxy configuration.
+The process is transparent to the client, which doesn't need to be aware of the proxy configuration.

 ## Build & Deploy